 1. Play to Your Loved One’s Strengths

-The best way to have an enjoyable holiday, be it Halloween or the upcoming ones, is to honestly consider what your loved one can handle.
+The best way to have an enjoyable holiday, be it Halloween or any of the upcoming ones, is to honestly consider what your loved one can handle.
 If the dementia is mild, and your family member has some short-term memory loss but can otherwise answer the door and give out candy, go for it.
 On the other hand, if there is an issue with impulsiveness (especially with the frontal-temporal dementias), this may not be a good idea.
 Especially if the person may want to hug or touch children who may be strangers.
+If the holiday involves activities or sights/sounds/smells that may trigger difficult behaviors, scale down your participation.
+Or skip the trick or treats altogether.

-The same with decorations.
+Your choice around decorations may also need some tweaking.
 People tend to avoid decorations that may serve as a trip/fall hazard, but there are other decorations that are not a good idea.
-You may want to avoid the shrieking welcome mat or gnarly skeletal hand-in-the-candy bowl; these items can create an anxiety attack that morphs into a full-blown sundowning situation.
-In my post about hallucinations, illusions, and delusions, I described how changing light (from day light to twilight) can cause regular house-hold items to be mistaken for scary monsters or people hiding in the shadows; a creepy zombie or witch decoration may be even quicker to be mis-perceived.
+You may want to avoid the shrieking welcome mat or gnarly skeletal hand-in-the-candy bowl; these items can create an anxiety attack that morphs into a full-blown behavioral situation.
+Changing light (from day light to twilight) can cause regular house-hold items to be mistaken for scary monsters or people hiding in the shadows; a creepy zombie or witch decoration may be even quicker to be mis-perceived.

 3. Candy and Over-eating

 Some individuals with dementia, especially frontal-temporal dementia, have difficulty with something called hyperorality: they cannot stop eating, especially sweets.
-This may again be due to the “brakes” of the brain no longer working.
-A couple of years ago, one of the care partners purchased a huge bag of Halloween candy at one of those big-box stores and hid it.
-The care partner wanted to take advantage of a shopping bargain.
-As luck would have it, the person with dementia located the bag and consumed about 5 pounds of M&Ms in about an hour…pretty impressive, especially as the candies were in those little snack-size bags.
+This is from the “brakes” of the brain no longer working.
+If you are tempted to purchase a large bag of Halloween candy from a big-box store, reconsider.
+Money saved is not worth the fallout when the person with dementia consumes the entire bag in one sitting.
+Every year at this time, I receive messages in the patient portal involving a person with dementia consuming 5 pounds of M&Ms in about an hour…pretty impressive, especially as the candies were in those little snack-size bags.
 If your loved one has that same focus on candy and sweets, perhaps give out non-food items to the Trick-or-Treaters (pencil erasers, pens, pencils–stuff you can find at the dollar store).

 4. Fall Festivals and Parties